guoyu07/ezlog2/README.md

 Ezlog2
 ============
-A weibo clone based on flask, bootstrap and mongodb
+A weibo clone based on flask, bootstrap and mongodb.

 -----------------------------------------------------------
 ## Setup